 \subsection{Breaking safety when $f=1$}

 In this part, we focus on the attack model, implementation, and security analysis in the case of package delay.
 Normally, the system is supposed to tolerate $f=(n-1)/3=2$ Byzantine nodes when $n=7$.
-But we show that we are able to break the consensus safety with only one Byzantine nodes.
+But we show that we can break the consensus safety with only one Byzantine node.